Rental Unit Turnover and Tenant Churn

-The High Cost of Tenant Turnover
+The Pain of Turnover Costs

 The costs, extra work, extra phone calls, property visits, rental advertising, and financial transactions in downscale rental properties really mount up.
 If you’re renting in Miami, San Diego, San Francisco, Dallas, Los Angeles, New York, or Washington DC, losses could be sizable.